Tomatin railway station

 Tomatin railway station was a railway station that was built to serve the village of Tomatin, Highland, Scotland.

 It was used from 1897 to 1965 on the Inverness and Aviemore Direct Railway.

 History

-The station opened on 8 July 1897 by the Highland Railway.
-It closed to both passengers and goods traffic on 3 May 1965.
+The station was opened on 8 July 1897 by the Highland Railway.
+It closed to both passenger and goods traffic on 3 May 1965.

+In 2026 the Scottish Green Party stated in their manifesto that they would put forth proposals to reopen the station.